ashutoshvarma/protocol/README.md

 # <pre>**# Overview**</pre>
 Integrate UMA on Harmony so that applications built on Harmony to be able to work with UMA to build synthetic financial products.
-Developers can deploy any financial product that is made possible by UMA.
+Developers can deploy any financial the product that is made possible by UMA.

 # <pre>**# Current Deployed System**</pre>
 - [Mainnet0 (network id: 1, shard: 0, name: "mainnet0")](https://github.com/ashutoshvarma/protocol/blob/harmony/packages/core/networks/1.json)
 - [Testnet (network id: 2, shard: 0, name: "htestnet0")](https://github.com/ashutoshvarma/protocol/blob/harmony/packages/core/networks/2.json)

 # <pre>**# Setup**</pre>
-After completing these set up steps, we'll be ready to start developing on UMA system in Harmony.
+After completing these setup steps, we'll be ready to start developing on UMA system in Harmony.

 ### Core